No Love Deep Web: Style

 In an interview with Exclaim! the group said that: "No Love is [...] sort of a culmination of our two previous releases."
 They described the album as "the heaviest thing we've made so far" and "the closest we've gotten to what our initial vision of what Death Grips would sound like."
 The contents were named as the band's "most future-forward and potent material" with "guitar-driven elements that we touched on with Exmilitary (2011) but [...] aren't exactly being generated by a guitar."

 In August 2012, the band told Pitchfork: "there are no manually programmed drums on this album, the beats are being played live on a Roland electronic v-drum set or acoustic drum set by Zach.
 There are no features, guest collabs or outside producers.
 The material is cold, bass heavy, minimal, rock and roll influenced and could simultaneously fit into a rave or dance club context.
 It is essentially rap and electronic music while at times extremely aggressive."
-The song "Artificial Death in the West" features an audio sample from the song "Being Sucked in Again" by English post-punk band Wire from their 1978 album Chairs Missing.